sadminriley/PulpFictionQuoteAPI/deploy/README.md

+# Deployment and config files

+This directory contains the kubernetes files used in the EKS, Flask, Docker tutorial found here https://fasterdevops.github.io/flask-docker-eks/

+Note: You will have to change the image url in the deployment.yaml

 # Install with a Helm chart
 Install the helm chart by running the follow command in the chart folder-
 ```